storacha/specs/w3-aggregation.md

 }
 ```

 A receipt will be generated to acknowledge the received request.
-This receipt contains an [effect](https://github.com/ucan-wg/invocation/#7-effect) to be performed (`.fx` field pointing to another task) that will eventually get a receipt with either `ok` or `error`.
+This receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted aggregate is processed and either succeeds (implying that aggregate was accepted and deals will be arranged) or fail (with `error` describing a problem with an aggregate)

 ```json
 {